Birthsync/birthsync-telegram-bot/.github/CODE_OF_CONDUCT.md

-Project's maintainers invite you to familiarize yourself with this code-doc and embrace its principles as you engage with our community; by doing so, you contribute to making PATTERNU's community a place where diverse perspectives are valued, ideas are freely exchanged, and where we can collectively thrive.
+Project's maintainers invite you to familiarize yourself with this code-doc and embrace its principles as you engage with our community; by doing so, you contribute to making BIRTHSYNC's community a place where diverse perspectives are valued, ideas are freely exchanged, and where we can collectively thrive.

 The code-doc of this, aims to foster an open, innovative, and